What is the BSPH Biostatistics program?

 What can I do to make my application competitive?

 Emphasis is placed on performance in quantitative subjects.
-A strong applicant will have great grades in math courses, a high math SAT score and a strong letter of recommendation from at least one quantitative teacher.
+A strong applicant will have great grades in math courses, a high math standardized test scores (if available) and a strong letter of recommendation from at least one quantitative teacher.
 A strong applicant will also have a demonstrated desire to apply those quantitative abilities to improve human health in their “Statement of Purpose.”
 Other aspects that are considered include overall grades, course selection in the first two years of undergraduate classes, strength of other letters of recommendation, and future goals.

 What can I do with a BSPH in Biostatistics?